nightscout/fda-presubmission/source/07-minutes.rst

 -------
   *  FDA expressed interest in a continuing conversation related to the Nightscout project

   *  While Medical Device regulations are applicable to the Nightscout project, Medical device requirements are implemented to ensure patient safety and were written to be flexible to address all types of medical devices and device manufacturers.
      How these regulations can be met was discussed with the agency.

   *  Areas to be discussed – is there one responsible party? -

   *  How are design controls met during software development?

     - How to fulfill post market requirements?
     - What product claims are made?
     - How are data security and privacy handled?

-  *  FDA and NightScout project members discussed performing a gap analysis regarding the regulations for the next discussion.
+  *  FDA and Nightscout project members discussed performing a gap analysis regarding the regulations for the next discussion.
      Meeting time TBD.